30 Best Things to Do in Kyoto

 -One of the best ways to enjoy Kyoto at night is joining a bar-hopping tour with a local guide.
 Through the tour, you can experience the deep izakaya culture in the backstreets of Kyoto that might be hard to find for tourists.
 Enjoy drinking like locals as well as the delicious Japanese bar foods in the popular nightlife areas in Kyoto!

 Kyoto is surrounded with lush greenery, where there are a lot of places to interact with animals aside from zoos and aquariums.
-Arashiyama Monkey Park Iwatayama (嵐山モンキーパークいわたやま) is inhabited by about 120 monkeys, which has been visited by both Japanese and foreign tourists for a long time.
-The park located on the mountaintop offers an enjoyable opportunity to buy snacks and apples and feed the monkeys.
+Arashiyama Monkey Park Iwatayama (嵐山モンキーパークいわたやま) is inhabited by about 120 Japanese macaques, which has been visited by both Japanese and foreign tourists for a long time.
+The park located on the mountaintop offers an enjoyable opportunity to see the monkeys up close and feed them with snacks and apples.
 In addition to the changing season like cherry blossoms and autumn leaves, you can get a panoramic view of the whole city of Kyoto.

 More info▶ Arashiyama Monkey Park Iwatayama, Kyoto